So you’re building a website or creating an email. That’s great! Now, let’s make sure you’re thinking about accessibility.

 When text appears faint against a similarly colored background, it becomes hard to read, especially at smaller sizes.

-3. Do you have alt text for images?
+3. Do your images have an alt text assigned to them?

 NO → FAIL YES → Question 4